PietroManganelliConforti/Copernicus_metrosea/README.md

 # Copernicus_metrosea

-MetroSea code repository for the implementation of copernicus dataset values forecast from volumetric temperature trends transformed through CWT and analyzed in parallel from 16 neural network simultaneously.
+MetroSea2024 research repository on the implementation of copernicus values forecast from volumetric temperature trends transformed through CWT and analyzed in parallel from 16 neural network simultaneously.
+Temporal trends evaluations from each network are combined and analyzed through an ensemble learning approach.

 ## Details